 - Sport.
 For example, exercise and fitness training at a gym or during an exercise class, swimming and tennis, etc.

 Just because you are pregnant does not usually mean that you should stop any physical activity.
 Equally, it does not usually mean that you cannot start physical activity.
 For most women, it is important to do some regular physical activity during pregnancy as part of living a healthy lifestyle.
-In most cases, moderate physical activity during pregnancy is safe and can have benefits for both you and your baby and should not harm either of you.
+In most cases, moderate physical activity during pregnancy is safe.
+It can have benefits for both you and your baby and should not harm either of you.
 However, you do need to be sensible about what type of physical activity you do.
 This leaflet gives details about physical activity during pregnancy.
 It includes safe types of physical activity, physical activity benefits and how much physical activity you should do when you are pregnant.

 What are the benefits of physical activity during pregnancy?